ioneater/ESIBD-Explorer/docs/pages/install.rst

 ----------------------------

-A `standalone installer for windows <https://github.com/ioneater/ESIBD-Explorer/releases>`_ allows for a simple and fast installation, but may require more disk space and does not allow to add additional python libraries for custom plugins.
+A `standalone installer for windows <https://github.com/ioneater/ESIBD-Explorer/releases>`_ allows for a simple and fast installation, but may require more disk space, does not allow to overwrite internal plugins, and does not allow to add additional python libraries for custom plugins.

 From PyPi
 -----------------------